-The prison was last inspected in early December 2015.
+The prison was last inspected in late November 2019.
 The inspectors report said in their report:

 The full reports can be read at the Ministry of Justice web site, just follow the links below:

 - HMP Leeds, Report on an announced inspection of HMP Leeds (25 November – 6 December 2019)

 - HMP Leeds (645.69 kB), Report on an unannounced inspection of HMP Leeds (30, 31 October, 6–10 November 2017)

 - HMP Leeds (PDF, 832.20 kB), Report on an unannounced inspection of HMP Leeds (30 November – 11 December 2015)

 - HMP Leeds, Announced inspection of HMP Leeds (8–18 January 2013)